Upwardfi/docs/source/includes/bank_accounts.md

 }]
 ```

-This API returns a user's bank accounts based on the specified user id.
+This API returns a user's bank accounts.

 ### HTTP Request